coda/packs-sdk/docs/samples/topic/dynamic-sync-table.md

 // Generates a property schema based on a Typeform field. function getPropertySchema(field): coda.Schema & coda.ObjectSchemaProperty {
   let schema: any = {
-    // Use the field's full title as it's description.
+    // Use the field's full title as the column name.
-    description: field.title,
+    displayName: field.title,
     // The sync formula will return the value keyed using the field's ID.
     fromKey: getPropertyKey(field),
   };